ioccc-src/winner/1987/korn/README.md

         x[3]	*(x+3)	  *(3+x)

-   since addition is communitive.
+   since addition is commutative.
 What can be said about the value:

         3[x]

-David Korn's /bin/ksh provides us with a greatly improved version of the /bin/sh.
+David Korn's `/bin/ksh` provides us with a greatly improved version of the /bin/sh.
 The source for v7's /bin/sh greatly inspired this contest.

+## Author's remarks:

+No remarks were provided by the author.

 ## Copyright and CC BY-SA 4.0 License: